SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-10-Autoscaling-of-Comments-and-Ratings/README.md

 ![screnshot alt text](images/Exercise6_6_myautoscaling.jpg).

 9. Click _Finish_, this will create a autoscaling instance for your applications to use.
-10. Click on the newly created myautoscaling instance.
+10. Click on the newly created `myautoscaling` instance.
-11. Click _Bind Instance_, we are performing this step to bind our application to this auto scaler instance.
+11. Click _Bind Instance_, we are performing this step to bind our application to this autoscaler instance.

 ![screnshot alt text](images/Exercise6_7_bindinstance.jpg).